 DAY 4 | CHICLAYO – TÚCUME – ROYAL TOMBS MUSEUM – HUACA RAJADA After a delightful breakfast at the hotel, head towards the archaeological complex of Tucume.
 With more than 200 hectares, the complex houses 26 monumental buildings associated with lower-level structures such as plazas, murals, courtyards and canal systems, reflecting a policy of planned growth and the unique social structure of Lambayeque.
 Visit the site museum to have a better idea of what life was like during that period.
 Then transfer to Lambayeque to visit the Royal Tombs Museum.
 Due to the discovery of the Lord of Sipan, whose importance was demonstrated in the complexity of his funeral and its apparent semi-divine condition, a new museum was created.
 After lunch in a typical restaurant, head to the archaeological complex of Huaca Rajada, an inspiring set of huge adobe pyramids.
 The place gained special notoriety in 1987 when Dr Walter Alva, then director of the Brünning Museum in Lambayeque, became aware of the clandestine excavations that were taking place.
 And what then began as a protection plan ended with the magnificent discovery of the tomb of the Lord of Sipan, one of the most impressive pre-Columbian burials in Peru.
 Afterwards, go back to your hotel to collect your belongings and enjoy a transfer from your hotel to the Chiclayo airport for your onward travels.

-2024 Price per person in US$:
+2025 Price per person in US$: (lower rates with more people)

 INCLUDED